 Collateral for other lending facilities

-Under the Term Asset-Backed Securities Loan Facility (TALF), the FRBNY lends on a non-recourse basis to holders of certain newly originated AAA-rated asset-backed securities (ABS) backed by newly and recently originated consumer, business, and commercial mortgage loans.
-Eligible collateral for the TALF includes U.S. dollar-denominated cash (that is, not synthetic) ABS that have a long-term credit rating in the highest investment-grade rating category (for example, AAA) from two or more statistical ratings agencies and do not have a long-term credit rating below the highest investment-grade rating category from a statistical ratings agency.
-The FRBNY has established process for determining which rating agenciesí ratings are accepted for establishing the eligibility of ABS to be pledged as collateral to the TALF.
-In addition, the FRBNY is required to conduct a formal risk assessment of all proposed collateral.
-These measures are intended to promote competition among credit rating agencies, ensure appropriate protection against credit risk for the U.S. taxpayer, and ensure that TALF collateral continues to comply with the existing high standards for credit quality, transparency, and simplicity of structure.
+Under the Term Asset-Backed Securities Loan Facility (TALF), the FRBNY lent on a non-recourse basis to holders of certain newly originated AAA-rated asset-backed securities (ABS) backed by newly and recently originated consumer, business, and commercial mortgage loans.
+Eligible collateral for the TALF included U.S. dollar-denominated cash (that is, not synthetic) ABS that had a long-term credit rating in the highest investment-grade rating category (for example, AAA) from two or more statistical ratings agencies and did not have a long-term credit rating below the highest investment-grade rating category from a statistical ratings agency.
+The FRBNY established a process for determining which rating agenciesí ratings were accepted for establishing the eligibility of ABS to be pledged as collateral to the TALF.
+In addition, the FRBNY was required to conduct a formal risk assessment of all proposed collateral.
+These measures were intended to promote competition among credit rating agencies, ensure appropriate protection against credit risk for the U.S. taxpayer, and ensure that TALF collateral continued to comply with the existing high standards for credit quality, transparency, and simplicity of structure.

-TALF-eligible small business loan ABS also includes U.S. dollar-denominated cash ABS for which all of the underlying credit exposures are fully guaranteed as to principal and interest by the full faith and credit of the U.S. government.
-All or substantially all of the credit exposures underlying eligible ABS must be exposures to U.S.-domiciled obligors.
-The underlying credit exposures of eligible ABS must be student loans, auto loans, credit card loans, loans or leases relating to business equipment, leases of vehicle fleets, floor plan loans, insurance premium finance loans, mortgage servicing advances, commercial mortgage backed securities, and loans guaranteed by the Small Business Administration (SBA).
-Certain high-quality CMBS issued before before January 1, 2009 ("legacy CMBS") are also eligible collateral.
-Except for legacy CMBS and ABS for which the underlying credit exposures are SBA-guaranteed loans, eligible ABS must be issued on or after January 1, 2009.
-Eligible collateral for a particular borrower must not be backed by loans originated or securitized by the borrower or by an affiliate of the borrower.
-The FRBNY will lend an amount equal to the market value of the ABS less a haircut; the FRBNY will be secured by the ABS and the borrower bears the initial risk of a decline in the value of the ABS.
-The Federal Reserve has set initial haircuts for each type of eligible collateral; haircuts reflect the riskiness and maturity of the various types of eligible collateral.
+The underlying credit exposures of eligible ABS included student loans, auto loans, credit card loans, loans or leases relating to business equipment, leases of vehicle fleets, floor plan loans, insurance premium finance loans, mortgage servicing advances, commercial mortgage loans, and loans guaranteed by the Small Business Administration (SBA).
+Certain high-quality CMBS issued before January 1, 2009 ("legacy CMBS") were also eligible collateral.
+Except for legacy CMBS and ABS for which the underlying credit exposures are SBA-guaranteed loans, eligible ABS must have been issued on or after January 1, 2009.
+All or substantially all of the credit exposures underlying eligible ABS were required to be exposures to U.S.-domiciled obligors.
+Eligible collateral for a particular borrower could not be backed by loans originated or securitized by the borrower or by an affiliate of the borrower.
+The FRBNY loaned an amount equal to the market value of the ABS less a haircut; the FRBNY is secured by the ABS and the borrower bears the initial risk of a decline in the value of the ABS.
+The Federal Reserve set haircuts for each type of eligible collateral; haircuts reflected the riskiness and maturity of the various types of eligible collateral.

 Any collateral surrendered to the FRBNY in conjunction with a TALF loan would be sold to a special purpose vehicle, TALF LLC, established for the specific purpose of managing such assets.
 Such purchases by TALF LLC would be at a price equal to the TALF loan plus accrued but unpaid interest, and would be funded through the commitment fees received by the LLC and any interest the LLC has earned on its investments.
 Prior to January 15, 2013, the U.S. Treasury's Troubled Asset Relief Program (TARP) committed backup funding to TALF LLC, providing credit protection to the FRBNY.
 However, the accumulated fees and income collected through TALF and held by TALF LLC now exceed the remaining amount of TALF loans outstanding and, accordingly, the TARP credit protection commitment has been terminated and TALF LLC has begun to distribute excess proceeds to the Treasury and the FRBNY.
 For a broader overview of TALF policies, please refer to the TALF terms and conditions and FAQ.